 Part of my training included a physical test that I had to pass to graduate.
 The test itself seemed simple, yet I kept failing.
-I knew if I didn’t pass the test I wouldn’t get the job.
-I felt defeated and unworthy after failing yet another time because most of my classmates passed on the very first try.
+I knew I wouldn’t get the job if I didn’t pass the test.
+After failing yet another time, I felt defeated and unworthy because most of my classmates passed on the very first try.
 And because of this, I added unnecessary stress to the situation.

-I had a choice to make, to give up and go home, or to ask for help.
+I had a choice to make, give up, go home, or ask for help.
 As you might guess, I chose the latter.
-I ended up going to see a counsellor, and there I was introduced to the power of positive affirmations.
+I went to see a counsellor, and there I was introduced to the power of positive affirmations.

 I began working with positive affirmations by repeating them to myself over and over again almost non-stop.
 Affirmations like “I got this,” “I passed the test,” “I am worthy,” etc. I also looked up positive quotes that would get me inspired.
-The quote that I remember repeating the most is “I can, I will, watch me.”
-I would repeat the affirmations and quotes while listening to some pump up songs that got me motivated and energized.
+The quote I remember repeating the most is “I can, I will watch me.”
+I would repeat the affirmations and quotes while listening to some pump-up songs that got me motivated and energized.

-By working with these positive affirmations, I learned to focus on the positives – that I am worthy and capable, and can do anything I put my mind to.
+By working with these positive affirmations, I learned to focus on the positives—that I am worthy and capable and can do anything I put my mind to.
 And I was able to let the possibility of failure go.
-Because by this point in my mind, I already passed that test.
+Because by this point in my mind, I had already passed that test.

 It wasn’t that I wasn’t capable of passing the test.
 It was that I was blocking my own way with limiting thoughts and beliefs.

-Self-imposing limitations on yourself and what you are capable of can hold you back from succeeding.
+Self-imposing limitations can hold you back from succeeding.
 Unfortunately, I think it’s a widespread occurrence in our society today.

 The truth is, you are so much bigger than you think you are, and the sky is just the beginning.
 I want you to remember that.